-Roger Graham OBE has helped to develop 3,000 IT jobs and £500m of stakeholder value in his career.
+Roger Graham OBE spent most of his six-decade-long career in computer services, and then as an entrepreneur and adviser he helped develop 3,000 IT jobs and £500m of stakeholder value.

-He left IBM after four-and-a-half years to join BIS in 1969, then a small software start-up.
+He began his career in the IT industry at IBM in the mid-1960s and left after four-and-a-half years to join BIS in 1969, then a small software start-up.

 Interviewed by Martin Campbell-Kelly on 19 August 2015 at Gaston House.